WhyLisaWhy/gnome-setup/README.md

 # gnome-setup
-Set-up for new gnome de setup. (personal)
+Personal setup for new Gnome desktop envoriment linux install